serranolabs-io/serranolabs.io-site/docs/how-to-celebrate-birthday.md

 This day marks a point in your journey of _life_, and you only have one chance to live it through :).

 Celebrate this significant day by celebrating your life; appreciate what you have given to this planet, and if you don't feel like you have given anything, appreciate the inherent value that you are.
-Reflect on the beauty of how the universe has unfolded during your lifetime, and accept the reality that you cannot change anything that has happened in the past.
-Everything that happened is meant to be :).
+Reflect on the beauty of how the universe has unfolded during your lifetime, and accept the reality that you cannot change anything that has happened in the past... _Everything that happened is meant to be :)._

 Drinking, partying, consuming, spending money, treating yourself to luxuries on your birthday are an _illusion_ of celebration.
 They take you away from the life that you are.
 Remove yourself from the illusion to see the truth that comes from you.